- Problem Statement

 Frequently Asked Questions

-A: Travelling Salesman Problem uses Dynamic programming with masking algorithm.
+Ans.
+Travelling Salesman Problem uses Dynamic programming with a masking algorithm.

-Q: How is this problem modeled as a graph problem?
+3. How is this problem modelled as a graph problem?

 Ans.: The TSP can be modelled as a graph problem by considering a complete graph G = (V, E).
 A tour is then a circuit in G that meets every node.
 In this context, tours are sometimes called Hamiltonian circuits.

 4: What is the difficulty level of the Travelling salesman problem?